-It’s crucial to remember that losing control of one’s bladder or bowels is a very severe matter that calls for prompt attention and treatment.
+It’s crucial to remember that doctors believe that losing control of one’s bladder or bowels appears as a very severe matter that calls for prompt attention and treatment.
 If a patient experiences this symptom, they should visit an emergency room as soon as possible.

 Diagnosing Thoracic Spinal Stenosis